phusion/passenger/doc/DebuggingAndStressTesting.md

 `program_nameN` specifies the name of the Phusion Passenger process for which system call failure simulation should be enabled.
 This is followed by a list of system call `errno` names and the respective probabilities (between 0 and 1).
 For example:

-    export PASSENGER_SIMULATE_SYSCALL_FAILURES='watchdog=ENOSPC:0.01;server=EMFILE:0.001,ECONNREFUSED:0.02'
+    export PASSENGER_SIMULATE_SYSCALL_FAILURES='PassengerAgent watchdog=ENOSPC:0.01;PassengerAgent core=EMFILE:0.001,ECONNREFUSED:0.02'

-This will enable system call failure simulation only for the watchdog and the HTTP server, but not for the logging agent.
+This will enable system call failure simulation only for the watchdog and the core, but not for the UstRouter.
 All system calls in the watchdog will have a 1% probability of throwing ENOSPC.
 All system calls in the HTTP server will have a 0.1% probability of throwing EMFILE, and a 2% probability of throwing ECONNREFUSED.